 Documents that name the beneficiaries that are able to quickly access and receive assets, such as bank accounts and stock holdings.

-All estate property (aside from the “liquid assets”), such as retirement accounts, vehicle titles and deeds, jewelry, art, life insurance, etc.
+A combination of all estate property (aside from liquid assets), such as retirement accounts, vehicle titles and deeds, jewelry, art, life insurance, etc.

 Used in kind with a revocable trust to transfer the remainder of an estate from life into the trust after death.

 The appointment of an individual to act in place of another as a legal and/or financial representative at the time of incapacity or death.

 In a trust, the one in control of the inheritance until the beneficiary reaches the age set in the restrictions of the trust.

 The legal process of the court in reviewing an estate for distribution to named beneficiaries.

 The tax passed on items that are inherited through the probate process.
 This tax can vary by state and the value of the inheritance.